Digital Marketing 5 min read

 - Explain what sets a product apart from its competitors.

 While MUM signals Google’s entry into a new era for search, it also continues the trend of their overall objective: to answer user queries in the most optimal ways possible.
-By walking down that same path, SEO pros can strategically boost their SERP rankings and achieve their own goals in 2021 and beyond.
+By walking down that same path, knowing Google Algorithim updates can strategically boost your SERP rankings and achieve their own goals on search.

 Make your brand more visible on search when you take note of these three key takeaways: